PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Related Work

-\citet{sddp} and \citet{chen2020fast} use the inverse of the distance to the $k^\text{th}$ nearest neighbor as the density measure. \citet{sieranoja2019fast} propose \algname{FastDP}, which uses the inverse of the average distance to all \knn{s} as the density measure, and finds the \knn{s} by constructing an approximate \knn graph.
-Their motivation for not using the original DPC density function is that they are considering non-metric distance measures.
+Floros et al.~\cite{sddp} and Chen et al.~\cite{chen2020fast} use the inverse of the distance to the $k^\text{th}$ nearest neighbor as the density measure.
+Sieranoja and Fr{\"a}nti~\cite{sieranoja2019fast} propose \algname{FastDP}, which uses the inverse of the average distance to all \knn{s} as the density measure, and finds the \knn{s} by constructing an approximate \knn graph. \iffull Their motivation for not using the original DPC density function is that they are considering non-metric distance measures.
 Specifically, they use string similarity measures such as the Levenshtein distance and the Dice coefficient.
-In our experiments, we used the Euclidean distance measure for \algname{FastDP} to be consistent. \citet{du2018density} propose a density function that depends on the shortest path distance in the \knn graph.
-Some works propose to normalize the density of each point by the density of its neighbors~\cite{su2018bpec, hou2019enhancing, geng2018recome}, as the normalization helps to reduce the influence of large density differences across clusters and is better for detecting clusters with different densities~\cite{hou2019enhancing}. \citet{yin2022improved} use \knn searches to partition the data, which they show works well when the average density between clusters is very different.
-There are also works that propose to use density measures based on the mutual neighborhood~\cite{sun2021density, li2018comparative, chen2022improved}, natural neighborhood~\cite{ding2023improved, zhu2016natural}, order similarity~\cite{yang2021gdpc}, and the exponential of the sum of distances to neighbors~\cite{li2018comparative, xie2016robust, du2016study, yaohui2017adaptive}. \citet{d2021automatic} propose a variant of DPC for high-dimensional data.
-It combines DPC with a non-parametric density estimator called PAk, but their algorithm is sequential.
-There are also algorithms that perform dimensionality reduction on the dataset before running DPC~\cite{du2016study, chen2022improved}, such as using principal components analysis.
+In our experiments, we used the Euclidean distance measure for \algname{FastDP} to be consistent. \fi d’Errico et al.~\cite{d2021automatic} propose a variant of DPC for high-dimensional data.
+It combines DPC with a non-parametric density estimator called PAk, but their algorithm is sequential. \iffull Du et al.~\cite{du2018density} propose a density function that depends on the shortest path distance in the \knn graph.
+Some works propose to normalize the density of each point by the density of its neighbors~\cite{su2018bpec, hou2019enhancing, geng2018recome}, as the normalization helps to reduce the influence of large density differences across clusters and is better for detecting clusters with different densities~\cite{hou2019enhancing}.
+Yin et al.~\cite{yin2022improved} use \knn searches to partition the data, which they show works well when the average density between clusters is very different.
+There are also works that propose to use density measures based on the mutual neighborhood~\cite{sun2021density, li2018comparative, chen2022improved}, natural neighborhood~\cite{ding2023improved, zhu2016natural}, order similarity~\cite{yang2021gdpc}, and the exponential of the sum of distances to neighbors~\cite{li2018comparative, xie2016robust, du2016study, yaohui2017adaptive}.

-\myparagraph{Parallel, Approximate, and Dynamic DPC} \citet{Zhang16} propose an approximate DPC algorithm in the distributed (MapReduce) setting using locality-sensitive hashing.
-Their algorithm can also work in multicore environments.
-It partitions the data set into buckets, and searches within the bucket to find approximate dependent points.
-It resorts to scanning the whole dataset when the approximate dependent point does not seem accurate.